junxit/us-congress-bills-116/metadata.md

 - 2020-01-08 — Introduced in House
 - 2020-01-08 — Referred to the House Committee on Foreign Affairs.
 - 2020-01-08 — Rules Committee Resolution H. Res.
 781 Reported to House.
 Rule provides for consideration of H. Con.
 Res.
 83 with 2 hours of general debate.
+- 2020-01-09 — Amendment reported by the House Committee on Rules.
+- 2020-01-09 — Considered under the provisions of rule H. Res.
+781. (consideration: CR H92-116)
+- 2020-01-09 — DEBATE - The House proceeded with two hours of debate on H. Con.
+Res.
+83.
+- 2020-01-09 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-01-09 — House amendment offered
+- 2020-01-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-01-09 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-01-09 — On agreeing to the resolution Agreed to by the Yeas and Nays: 224 - 194 (Roll no. 7). (text: CR H92)
+- 2020-01-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 224 - 194 (Roll no. 7).(text: CR H92)
+- 2020-01-09 — Rule H. Res.
+781 passed House.
+- 2020-01-09 — Rule provides for consideration of H. Con.
+Res.
+83 with 2 hours of general debate.
+- 2020-01-09 — The previous question was ordered pursuant to the rule.